DesiQuintans/siftr/cran-comments.md

     Fixed. save_dictionary() now throws an error if `path` is not manually specified by the user, and the function's Example writes to `tempdir()`.

+> \dontrun{} should only be used if the example really cannot be executed [...]
+Please replace \dontrun with \donttest.
+> Please add small executable examples in your Rd-files to illustrate the use of the exported function but also enable automatic testing.

+    Both fixed.